Andrew Morgan negotiated a settlement of almost £200,000 for the family of a man who died from mesothelioma.

 Len did repairs around the factory.
 This involved repairing valves on steam pipes, which he did himself.
 He removed the asbestos lagging around the valves in order to gain access.
 He cut the asbestos lagging with a hacksaw.

 Debris fell to the floor and into his hair and into his face as he was cutting from underneath.
 The lagging came away in chunks and crumbled like chalk.
-Mr Nixon repaired valves in this way on only a few occasions in this employment.
+Len repaired valves in this way on only a few occasions in this employment.

 The company manufactured "Gloy" adhesive that came in triangular bottles, with distinctive red applicators, that have been in widespread use in schools for decades.